rogue357pi/TPI-Cluster/README.md

 might as well use vm's

 * **k3s**
 Problem is finding information, while well documented on K3s website.
 There are many instances where you only get a hint (or multiples) about an issue.
-So was helofuk some just causes more confusion. k3s offers a simple mostly single stop solution to get the full kubernetes experience.
+Some were helpful, some just causes more confusion. k3s offers a simple mostly single stop solution to get the full kubernetes experience.
 Creating app/deployments should be a whole new learing experience.

 https://k3s.io/